-Copy C:.
+COPY C:.
 A:

 and pressing Return copies the entire external disc to the electronic disc.
 The CHKDSK command is used to check the available disc space.
 This command can be used to ensure space is available before transferring files.
-If you get the "Insufficient Disc Space" error when transferring files you can either allocate more space for the electronic disc (if this is the disc that is out of space) or insert another formatted disc into the external drive.
+If you get the "Insufficient Disc Space" error when transferring files, you can either allocate more space for the electronic disc (if this is the disc that is out of space) or insert another formatted disc into the external drive.
 To gain more space for the electronic disc, you can either purge some existing file or get the space from the memory space.
-Memory space is allocated using the first line in the display presented earlier - the System Configuration.
+Memory space is allocated using the first line in the display described earlier - see System Configuration in this section.

-Chkdsk C:
+CHKDSK C: